jmbe/epub-gradle-plugin/README.md

 | ncxFile | Ncx output file | EPUB/toc.ncx |
 | navFile | Navigation document input file | EPUB/nav.xhtml |

-Nav file will be determined from package document if not provided as parameter (recommended).
+These files will be determined from package document if *not* provided as parameter (recommended).